 We try not to infringe on the personal lives of players.
 We do pull from their social media accounts but also try to use good judgement about things that are truly personal in nature.

-We strive to be grammatically correct and to spellcheck before posting, understanding that errors happen.
+We strive to be grammatically correct and to check the spelling of players names before posting, understanding that errors happen.

 We use our own photographs from the WordPress media for articles, as much as possible.

 We do not use photos from Russia Machine, Nova Caps, or other blogs.
 But we may retweet RMNB or other good media pieces.

 We write out of a passion for the Washington Capitals and hockey in general.
 Sorry, we can’t pay you but we do provide thank you gifts!

 This is a volunteer effort.
 We all have personal and professional lives.
 Contributors contribute as their schedule allows, although we would hope for at least one post a week.

 We are where the fans are and strive to write things from a fan perspective.
 We may interview fans to get a sense what fans are thinking.
 Or we may draw from social media posts.